Getting Ready to Prepare Your Tax Return

 W-2 (Wage & Tax Statement) |

 This form reports your wage earnings if you worked.
 If you had more than one employer you should get a W-2 from each employer.
-Make sure all employers from last year have an up-to-date address for you.
-It is issued by the end of January 2021 for wages earned.
+Make sure all employers from last year have an up-to-date address for you, and contact them if you did not receive a W-2.
+It is issued by the end of January 2023 for wages earned in 2023.
 Instructions on how to get your Yale W-2 form.
-If you are unable to access your W-2 form electronically or did not receive these forms, please contact Yale Payroll at employee.services@yale.edu or call 203-432-5552) and include the following information for a copy of your W-2 form:
+If you are unable to access your Yale W-2 form electronically or did not receive these forms, please contact Yale Payroll at employee.services@yale.edu or call 203-432-5552) and include the following information for a copy of your W-2 form:

 |